ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 The influence of these forces is governed by adjustable weights, allowing for nuanced control of agent behavior.

+### Collision Avoidance Logic

+- **Field of View (FOV)**: The size of the FOV adapts according to the agent's upper body animation, which is crucial for the Collision Avoidance Logic.
+- **Avoidance Direction**: Agents are programmed to avoid moving in the same direction when evading each other.
+- **Group Dynamics**: The avoidance force is proportional to the group size, calculated as `radius + 1f` for the avoidance vector.
+- **Distance-Based Scaling**: The force is dynamically adjusted based on the distance to other agents.

+### Force from Group

+This composite force consists of:
+- **Cohesion**: Attracts agents towards the group's center.
+- **Repulsion**: Creates a separating force between agents when they are too close.
+- **Alignment**: Aligns the direction of agents within a group.

+Planned enhancements include modifying distances based on social relations.

 ## Key Features

 ### Motion Matching